MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

     ALTER TABLE listings ADD COLUMN key_phrases text[];
     ```

 1. Populate the column in batches.
-Depending on the quota, you may wish to adjust the `LIMIT` value.
-Feel free to run the command as many times as you like; you don't need all rows populated for this exercise.
+Depending on the quota, you may wish to adjust the `LIMIT` value. *Feel free to run the command as many times as you like*; you don't need all rows populated for this exercise.

     ```sql
     UPDATE listings